faizanzafar40/Image-Steganography/README.md

 ## Instructions for Decoding

 1. Copy the encoded image to the project root
-2. Open Decoder.py and set the variable imageName to the name of the encoded image file.
+2. Open Decoder.py and set the variable imageName to the name of the encoded image file
 3. Run the script and you'll see the decoded text

 ## Project Status

-1. Server sends appropriate HTTP response messages
+- Server sends appropriate HTTP response messages
-2. Server is able to encode any text file (from the 10 available) into an image (randomly chosen from the 5 24-bit PNGs available)
+- Server is able to encode any text file (from the 10 available) into an image (randomly chosen from the 5 24-bit PNGs available)
-3. Server is able to serve the client with the encoded image
+- Server is able to serve the client with the encoded image
-4. Client is able to open the image into any image editing software
+- Client is able to open the image into any image editing software
-5. There are no visual differences between the encoded image and the original image
+- There are no visual differences between the encoded image and the original image
-6. An independent script is provided for anyone to decode the encoded image
+- An independent script is provided for anyone to decode the encoded image

 ## Project Performance